Pawel11223/TrueShifter/README.md

 | **GPIO 17 (TX2)** | → | **GPIO 16 (RX2)** | Haptic data stream (1 to 2) |
 | **GPIO 16 (RX2)** | ← | **GPIO 17 (TX2)** | Battery telemetry data (2 to 1) |

-## Hardware Test

-Board 2 features a built-in hardware test.
-To verify the BLE connection with the TrueGear vest without using a PC or VR headset, short **GPIO 22** and **GPIO 23** together.
-This will trigger a continuous full-body vibration on the vest.

 ## Acknowledgments